It’s a fact of life that water backs up, overflows, floods and generally goes where it doesn’t belong.

 Level of difficulty: While adding the membrane isn’t a difficult job, a French drain installation is best left to the pros.

-Level of difficulty: Difficult as well as dangerous—leave this one to a licensed roofer.
+Level of difficulty: Difficult as well as dangerous – leave any roof sealing jobs to a licensed roofer.